-Michael was heard both nationally via broadcast and in Jordan Hall in the premiere of Illuminessence, prayers for peace, a Vatican-commissioned oratorio performed as part of The New England Conservatory’s ten-year memorial concert for September 11th.
-He has performed as a soloist with the Carolina Philharmonic, Atlantic Symphony Orchestra, Symphony by the Sea, Bourbon Baroque, The New York Choral Society and the Grace Chorale of Brooklyn in works such as Handel’s Messiah, Mozart’s Requiem, Bach’s Christmas Oratorio, Mendelssohn’s Elijah and Britten’s Rejoice in the Lamb.
+In the concert realm, Michael was heard both nationally via broadcast and in Jordan Hall in the world premiere of Illuminessence, Prayers for Peace, a Vatican-commissioned oratorio performed as part of The New England Conservatory’s ten-year memorial concert for September 11th.
+He has performed as a soloist with the Omaha Symphony, MidAmerica Productions at Carnegie Hall, The Carolina Philharmonic, Cape Symphony, Atlantic Symphony Orchestra, Symphony by the Sea, Bourbon Baroque, The New York Choral Society and the Grace Chorale of Brooklyn in works such as Handel’s Messiah, Mozart’s Requiem, Bach’s Christmas Oratorio, Mendelssohn’s Elijah and Britten’s Rejoice in the Lamb.

 Michael is a native of Crofton, MD and currently resides in New York City.
-He is an alumnus of New England Conservatory (MM Vocal Performance) and Syracuse University (BM Music Industry).
+He is an alumnus of the New England Conservatory (MM Vocal Performance) and Syracuse University (BM Music Industry).